Ever seen price return to a supply or demand zone, fail to form a pin bar or engulfing pattern, but then reverse anyway?

 So, the smart money traders’ sell positions (sell orders) need to overwhelm the buy positions (buy orders) coming from traders buying.

 Large range candles reveal the exact moment that happens.

 The tipping point where the sells become bigger than the buys, causing price to nosedive – the decline comes from the sell positions outweighing the buy positions.

 Here’s another one for ya…

-Price only reverses from the supply zone after a bearish, big ol’ range candle forms.
+Price only reverses from the supply zone after a bearish, large range candle forms.

 And why’s that?

-Yup, you got it: Because that’s when the SM’s sell positions (those sell orders) beat out the buy positions (buy orders) from traders hitting that buy button.
+Yup, you got it: Because that’s when the SM’s sell positions (sell orders) become bigger than the buy positions (buy orders) from traders buying.

-Once the sell orders get bigger, price nosedives.
+Once the sell orders get bigger, price tanks.

-The same thing happens when price does a 180 from supply and demand zones: price only goes full-on reversal mode after a large range candle shows up.
-A price action signal/pattern might kick off the reversal, but it’s only after a huge LRC candle forms the reversal actually gets the green light.
+The same thing happens when price reverses from supply and demand zones: price only fully reverses after a large range candle shows up.
+A price action signal/pattern might kick off the reversal, but it’s only after a huge LRC candle forms the reversal actually begins.